-Fill out the form below or email us at SnowAngels@denvergov.org with your name and address.
+To request a volunteer to assist with snow removal, fill out the registration form below or email us at SnowAngels@denvergov.org with your name and address.
 We will do our best to match you with a volunteer Snow Angel in your neighborhood who can assist you.

 *Please be patient.
 We do not yet have volunteers in every area.

 To become a volunteer Snow Angel, fill out the form below or email us at SnowAngels@denvergov.org with your name and address.
 We will connect you with neighbors in your area who need help.

 Working with your local registered neighborhood organization is another great way to get involved with this program and other citywide initiatives.
 You can search our online RNO map for the RNO in your neighborhood.